 "Whenever I needed help, I used to always go to him," student Jeffery Grey told reporters outside the funeral home.
 "I really don't know who to go to now when I need help."

 Two more New York City public schools closed amid swine flu fears, bringing the number of city public and private schools shuttered within the last week to 23.
-Four schools in Lodi, Wis., and one in Reno, Nev., also closed Wednesday after students were sickened.
+One school closed Thursday across the Hudson River in Fort Lee, N.J., another closed in Reno, Nev., and four schools closed in Lodi, Wis., after students were sickened.

 Judy Davis, a spokeswoman for the Washoe County District Health Department in Nevada, said state, county and school officials agreed that closing Mendive Middle School in Sparks was "best course of action" to prevent further spread of the flu after five students were sickened and one was hospitalized.